Geephted/Data-Cleaning-using-SQL/README.md

 ## Data Cleaning

-### 1. Duplicates
+### 1. Removing Duplicates
-Checking for duplicates in the data is the first step i took in the data cleaning process because having duplicate values in our data can distort outcomes, introduce errors, and ultimately undermine the precision and reliability of the data.
+The removal of duplicate entries from a dataset is a critical component of data cleaning and preparation, as it significantly impacts data accuracy and quality.
+Duplicates can introduce errors, skew analytical outcomes, and complicate data interpretation.
+A thorough process of identification and elimination results in a more streamlined and accurate dataset, thus enhancing data reliability.
+In the context of the Nashville Housing Data, the initial step I undertook in the data cleaning process involved checking for duplicates, as the presence of duplicate values has the potential to distort results, introduce errors, and ultimately undermine data precision and reliability.

 ```
 --Check for Duplicates
-(Select *,
+Select *,
         Row_Number() Over (Partition by ParcelID,
                                         LandUse,
                                         Saleprice,
                                         LegalReference
                            Order by UniqueID
                           ) Count_row
- From DataCleaning);
+ From DataCleaning;
 ```
 ![](duplicate1.jpg)

-Uing the Row Number syntax, the result above reveals the existence of a duplicate within the dataset.
+Using the Row Number syntax, the result above reveals the existence of a duplicate within the dataset.
 Consequently, we will proceed to formulate additional query  to further investigate and identify any additional duplicate entries.

 ```
 With Row_Numb